dkassin/arbitrage_monitor/README.md

 ### Simple File Structure and OOP Design

 As with most things trading related, I feel like simple in many ways makes things both easier to debug and also more efficient.
-In that vein, I tried to keep everything very seperated and standardized.
+In that vein, I tried to keep everything very separated and standardized.
 For example, the orderbooks are both the same even though the data is received from the exchanges in different formats.

 I also felt like it was best to seperate each class into it's in own file, for both testing and debugging purpose but also to make the flow of information very easy to track and understand.

 ### No Full Orderbook Depth

 Also for the sake of this project, I choose to look at just the top bids and asks.
 This is more for simplicity's sake.
 If I were to have more time, I would have added some order book depth, solely for the fact that it more properly mocks how I would truly trade cross exchange arbitrage.
-I noticed opportunities where there were consistantly stale bids/offers on kraken where there was huge volume available.
-There would have been opporunities to buy full bitcoins.
+I noticed opportunities where there were consistently stale bids/offers on kraken where there was huge volume available.
+There would have been opportunities to buy full bitcoins.

 ## Notes
 - I have actually traded cross exchange arbitrage before, some of the assumptions that were made here were that I have coins sitting on both exchanges, and also available USD.